Enhanced Care coverage

-This section is for fleets, driving schools, garage service operators and others interested in finding detailed information on the new insurance rating model, and what the changes mean to them.
+This section is for Commercial Fleet and Non-Fleet customers interested in finding detailed information on Enhanced Care and what the shift to this new insurance model means for their business.

-We’re working to better understand how this could benefit for our customers.
-Just as today, the cost of premiums will depend on a variety of factors, most notably whether you purchase full Optional insurance with ICBC.
-Premium costs will also depend on the level of Third Party Liability coverage you carry and whether your vehicle is primarily operated in B.C. or outside B.C.
+Just as today, the cost of premiums will depend on a variety of factors, most notably whether you purchase full Basic and Optional insurance with ICBC.
+Premium costs will also depend on the level of Third Party Liability coverage you carry and whether your vehicle is primarily operated in BC or outside BC.

 To learn more about Enhanced Care coverage visit icbc.com/2021.

 Enhanced Care automatically takes effect on May 1, 2021.
 This means that any insurance claims reported to ICBC for an incident that happened on or before April 30, 2021, will follow the rules of the former system and will not be covered under Enhanced Care.